mehtavishwa30/covid-19-projects/covid-19-projects.md

 We want to show our love by amplifying the work of some of the creators who are contributing to this collective effort.
 Here are a few of many such projects that exemplify how the community is responding to COVID-19 by building web & software solutions.

-## Name

-Description

-How it can be used, where and by whom

-Tech stack

-URL
-Github open source or not

 ## Fieldfusion

 Fieldfusion is free online tool built to aid decision-making during the COVID-19 pandemic.
 Whilst aimed primarily at Field Service professionals, it is also freely available for use by the general public.